The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Introduction

-One of the most surprising points of Aldous' spectral gap conjecture is that, even though the state space of the random walk is much "simpler" than that of the interchange process, they both have equal spectral gaps.
-Hence, if one can find the suitable continuous time Markov chain $P$ whose state space is more "complex" than that of the random walk, but "simpler" than that of the interchange process, Aldous' spectral gap conjecture finds an equality
+One of the most surprising aspects of Aldous' spectral gap conjecture is that although the state space of a random walk is much ``simpler" than that of an interchange process, their spectral gaps are equal.
+Therefore, if we can find a suitable continuous-time Markov process $P$ whose state space is more``complex" than that of the random walk, but ``simpler" than that of the interchange process, Aldous' spectral gap conjecture leads to the equality

-This is the strategy to prove Theorem \ref{theorem-spectral-gap-gep-in-introduction}.
-To carry out this strategy, first, we need to compare the different continuous time Markov chains.
-We will use the concept of the sub-process to do this.
-In \S\ref{subsection-process-and-sub-process}, we define this concept in the category $\mathrm{CompGrp}_\mathcal{L}$ of weighted complete directed graph with Laplacian operator.
-A continuous time Markov chain with finite state space $S$ can be seen as an object of $\mathrm{CompGrp}_\mathcal{L}$ with a set of vertices $S$ and its weight given by the transition rates.
-Therefore, $\mathrm{CompGrp}_\mathcal{L}$ is the suitable setting for evaluating the spectral gap of the continuous time Markov chains.